linrongbin16/colorbox.nvim/README.md

     timing = "startup",

     -- (Optional) filters that disable some colors that you don't want.
+    -- By default only enable primary color, e.g. only 'tokyonight' is picked, others ('tokyonight-day', 'tokyonight-moon', 'tokyonight-night', 'tokyonight-storm') are excluded.
     --
     -- builtin filter
     --- @alias colorbox.BuiltinFilterConfig "primary"